Earning College Credit While in High School

 As described above, students may take dual enrollment courses as "contract dual enrollment" by attending their community college classes on PWCS high school campuses and receiving instruction from PWCS teachers who are authorized to teach dual enrollment courses by sponsoring college/university.

-Students may also take "on campus" courses at the community college for dual enrollment credit for those courses identified in the division's annual list of published dual enrollment offerings.
+Students may also take "on campus" courses at a sponsoring college/university for dual enrollment credit for those courses identified in the division's annual list of published dual enrollment offerings.

 Students wishing to take courses not included in the division's list of dual enrollment course offerings may take "college credit only" offerings with a sponsoring college/university.

-In addition, student can earn college credit through no tuition cost Early Online College opportunities available in partnership with NOVA.
+In addition, students can earn college credit through no tuition cost CCRV opportunities available in partnership with NOVA.

 Students may also earn college credit by taking an Advanced Placement (AP), Cambridge (AICE), or International Baccalaureate (IB) course while in high school.
 Students receive college credit based on the score they receive on the external exam taken at the conclusion of the course or sequence of courses.
 Below, a summary of all the ways in which students may earn college credit in a PWCS school is provided.